geevi/geevi.github.io_bk/_posts/2014-12-25-hardness-of-coloring.md

 *Given a $3$-colorable graph, can you find a $C$-coloring?*

-The best polynomial time algorithms known for this problem, only guarantee $C = n^{0.199\cdots}$, where $n$ is the number of vertices.
+The best polynomial time algorithm known for this problem, only guarantee $C = n^{0.199\cdots}$, where $n$ is the number of vertices.
 It is known that finding a $4$-coloring  is *hard*.
 We want to know where exactly between $n^{0.199\cdots}$ and $4$, the transition from easy to hard happens.

 ##### Khot's Unique Games Conjecture (UGC)
-Khot observed that PCP with $2$ random queries and unique checks $\Rightarrow$ more  hardness of approximation results.
+Khot observed that PCP with $2$ random queries and unique checks, will imply more  hardness of approximation results.

 ##### Our Results